kubenav/docs/docs/desktop/getting-started.md

 </div>

 When you want to test new features you can also use a build from the nightly schedule.
 The nightly builds are created via GitHub Action and can be found at [https://github.com/kubenav/kubenav/actions](https://github.com/kubenav/kubenav/actions?query=workflow%3ABuild+event%3Aschedule).

+If you are using homebrew in a Mac, you can also install kubenav with `brew install kubenav`